harrodjordan/harrodjordan.github.io/_posts/2018-06-05-Opinion-AI-Needs-CitiSci.md

 ---
 layout: post
-title: Opinion: Artificial Intelligence Needs Citizen Science
+title: Opinion - Artificial Intelligence Needs Citizen Science
 ---

 Are you interested in doing science alongside academic and industry researchers?